Train Your Dog As A Life-Changing Assistance Dog to Support Your Unique Needs

 2

-Chat with our expert team, who will assess your dog’s temperament and your requirements.
+Book an initial Consultation to chat with our expert team, who will discuss your requirements and assess your dog’s temperament with our 40-point digital test.
 If our programme is the right fit, we’ll invite you to enrol - or we’ll guide you towards the best alternative.

 3